Back

 An online store

-The easiest way to do this is to partner up with some pet pharmacies so that you have to deal with less legal concerns, but you can always opt to open your own store.
+The easiest way to do this is to partner up with some pet pharmacies so that you have to deal with fewer legal concerns, but you can always opt to open your own store.

 Joii Pet Care